serge-web/serge/packages/components/src/local/game-admin/icon-uploader/README.md

 # Planned Route documentation

-This is an example readme file for the 'link' component.
+This is an example readme file for the 'icon-uploader' component.

 ## UI Example